 Step 5: Select the Repair button to start the scanning

 NOTE: The scanning time depends on the size of the PST file and the extent of the damage.
-The software window provides you with the option to halt the scanning process whenever you want by clicking the button labelled 'Stop' in the dialogue box of the Repairing PST file.
+The software window provides you with the option to halt the scanning process whenever you want by clicking the button labeled 'Stop' in the dialogue box of the Repairing PST file.